 I was unfulfilled, and miserable in my job as an Accounts Clerk.

 After the birth of my second ‘sun’ in 1995, I decided I wanted to do something that would work around them.
 I wanted to go back to being creative, but I didn’t know how.
-A book came into my life calld ‘The Artist’s Way’ by Julia Cameron, which helped me begin the process of unblocking.
+I attracted a book called ‘The Artist’s Way’ by Julia Cameron, which helped me begin the process of unblocking.

 This book literally saved my inner child’s life!
 I didn’t just read it, I did all the daily and weekly tasks (it’s a 12-week course).
-The first thing I was required to do was to start writing my Morning Pages, 3 A4 pages every morning of any thoughts that came to mind (it didn’t have to make sense).
+The first thing I had to do was start writing my Morning Pages, 3 A4 pages every morning, of any thoughts that came into my mind (it didn’t have to make sense).
 The second thing was to take my inner child on weekly ‘Artist Dates‘.
 This was fun!

 ‘The Artist’s Way’ taught me how to nurture my inner child, and to give her the freedom she desired to create.
-As the adult, I had to learn how to step out of the way, and allow her to be free.
+As the adult, I had to learn how to step out of the way, and allow her to be free to create without crippling her creativity.

-Before the end of the 12 week course, I was writing and painting freely!
+By the 8th week, I was writing and painting freely!

-The first painting I did when I unblocked as an artist in 2009 was of my inner child, and one of the first poems I wrote was called ‘My Artist Child’ (inspired by ‘The Artist’s Way’) which explains the inner struggle I went through to set my inner child free:
+I wrote a poem in 2001 called ‘My Artist Child’ (inspired by ‘The Artist’s Way’) which explains the inner struggle I went through to set my inner child free (listen in browser):

 Cezanne (my artist) is a child.